From improved memory and cognition to stronger bones and muscles, there are countless health benefits to walking outdoors with Parkinson’s disease.

 In fact, just getting out of the house to run errands or taking your dog for a morning stroll can significantly improve your quality of life.
 See?
 You’re being healthy without even knowing it!

-Now that spring is in full swing, we encourage you to head outdoors this week for a breath of fresh air.
+Now that spring has sprung, we encourage you to head outdoors for a breath of fresh air.
 Even taking a simple stroll around the neighborhood is a useful form of exercise because it makes the heart, lungs and muscles work harder, improves flexibility and relieves stiffness.

 The many benefits of walking outside